sergiozuckermann/Equipo5/videogames/GDD_Template.md

 6. Shaggy explores forest, having encounters with NPC's as well as having chances of collecting consumables to help the user later on.

 7. Shaggy experiences an event where he experiences a flashback of that night.
+Also he is tasked to go find elements.

 8. Shaggy finds semi-bosses protecting the forest; elemental chest are earned in victory, recieving new elements as well as a fragment of what happened with scooby.